 Every five years, a Mountaineer mascot reunion takes place during Homecoming Week.
 This year marks the 65th anniversary of Mountaineer Week and will include the special reunion.
 “It’s cool to have 1947 talk to 2012.
 They just love to share their stories,” Sonja says.

 Tryouts weren’t as intimidating, either.
 Buck simply saw an ad in the student newspaper and applied.
 The process wasn’t as involved.
 One day, he got a call to pick up his buckskins, hat, and rifle.
 “There wasn’t any real formal training.
-It was, ‘You present the state andyou’re expected to attend rallies and all the football and basketball games, and as people invite you to things, if you can work it into your academic schedule, please do everything you can to represent the state.’
+It was, ‘You represent the state, and you’re expected to attend rallies and all the football and basketball games, and as people invite you to things, if you can work it into your academic schedule, please do everything you can to represent the state.’
 Because it was the centennial year, I probably got a lot more exposure than other Mountaineers around that time.”

-Buck remembers getting to meet Rod Hundley, WVU’s former basketball great who first took the team to a NCAA tournament in 1955.
+Buck remembers getting to meet Rod Hundley, the former WVU basketball great who first took the team to an NCAA tournament in 1955.
 “Rod Hundley was an announcer and he and I struck up an acquaintance.
-Even when he was an announcer, he was the same Rod Hundley, such a gentleman and he had a great sense of humor.
+Even when he was an announcer, he was the same Rod Hundley, such a gentleman, and he had a great sense of humor.
 I think he was also selling Converse tennis shoes.
 He was a cool dude.”